waffle-iron/DevTools-1/README.md

 Deploy      | Update the project version and deploy it to PowerShell gallery

 ## Config
-Use `$env:USERPROFILE` to find current profile location.
+Use `$env:USERPROFILE` to find the current profile location.

 Set `projectsPath` to the directory where store the developed modules and their dependencies